sp4c38/AWattPrice/PrivacyPolicy/PrivacyPolicyEnglish.md

 ### Links to other resources

-The Mobile Application and Services contain links to other resources that are not owned or controlled by us.
+The Mobile Application and Services might contain links to other resources that are not owned or controlled by us.
 Please be aware that we are not responsible for the privacy practices of such other resources or third parties.

 ### Information security

-All communication with the app uses HTTPS as a security measure.
+All communication in the app uses HTTPS as a security measure.

 We secure information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use, or disclosure.
 However, no data transmission over the Internet or wireless network can be guaranteed.
 Therefore, while we strive to protect your Personal Information, you acknowledge that (i) there are security and privacy limitations of the Internet which are beyond our control; and (ii) the security, integrity, and privacy of any information and data exchanged between you and the Mobile Application and Services cannot be guaranteed.